 - Fry around 10-15 Taler Bora at one go depending on the size of the pan.

-- In medium flame fry, Taler Bora for around 5 minutes or until the fritters turn deep brown in color.
+- In medium flame fry, Taler Bora for around 5 minutes or until the fritters turn deep brown.

 - Strain Taler Bora from Oil and soak the oil using tissue paper or a kitchen towel.